gu04/auralean-crm-analysis/README.md

 Throughout the analysis, several assumptions were made to address challenges within the dataset.
 The assumptions and caveats are noted below:

-- Assumption 1: Customers with “None” tier in the data were classified as “No Tier”, as no clear evidence was available to reassign them to other specific tiers.
+- **Assumption 1**: Customers with “None” tier in the data were classified as “No Tier”, as no clear evidence was available to reassign them to other specific tiers.
-- Assumption 2: Outliers in the amount spent column below $40 were retained in the dataset without adjustment due to low magnitude significance (6 points).
+- **Assumption 2**: Outliers in the amount spent column below $40 were retained in the dataset without adjustment due to low magnitude significance (6 points).
 However, if more time and direct communication with the stakeholders are available, it may be insightful to analyse the cause of the outliers to increase high-value purchase count.
-- Assumption 3: The observed 0.00% conversion rate in the High-Frequency customer segment may be due to a small sample size.
+- **Assumption 3**: The observed 0.00% conversion rate in the High-Frequency customer segment may be due to a small sample size.
 Additional data from this segment—especially from the RFM analysis—may be required for more accurate conclusion.